Scheduled maintenance in progress — First Saturday 8am–12pm PST. Results may be temporarily unavailable.

 Heartbeat offers a free plan, which is genuinely rare in the community platform space.
 But the free plan comes with a 5% transaction fee — one of the highest of any platform covered here.

-The math on Heartbeat's free plan looks great at the surface — no monthly fee! — but at scale, 5% is brutal.
-If you have 50 members at $49/month ($2,450 gross), Heartbeat takes $122.50 as its transaction cut.
-Compare that to Skool's flat $99 platform fee with 0% transaction, and Skool is already cheaper at 50 members.
+The free plan looks great on the surface — no monthly fee! — but at scale, 5% is brutal.
+With 50 members at $49/month ($2,450 gross), Heartbeat takes $122.50 as its cut.
+Compare that to Skool's flat $99 with 0% transaction: Skool is already cheaper at 50 members.

 Best for: